agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 ### 1. Decomposing Strings into Grapheme Clusters

-The `decompose_string_to_clusters(s)` function is crucial for handling Unicode complexity.
+The `decompose_string_to_clusters(s)` function is critical.
 It takes an input string and splits it into **grapheme clusters**, which are what a human perceives as a single character, even if composed of multiple Unicode code points (e.g., an 'e' with an accent mark like 'é').
 This is achieved using the `grapheme` library, which adheres to the Unicode Text Segmentation standard.

 ```python
 import grapheme